harshithkrpt/improve_101/LEARNING_101/Project_For_Ultimate_Learning/SERVICES/EcommerceServer/TASKS.md

 - Removed Unit Tests for Now
-- Need to add /registration , /login , /protected_route with jwt
+- Need to add /registration , /login , /protected_route with Basic Auth
+- Add Support for JWT Auth
+- Add Anotation Based Routes which specifies that are protected